rlf-arlut/tmrg/doc/source/triplication.rst

 .. include:: ../../examples/inst02.rst

-inst03 - triplicating user's macrocell
+inst03 - triplicating a user's macrocell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the module being instantiated is a subject of triplication as well, only connections are modified and voters and fanouts are added if necessary.
-An example bellow shows a situation when two modules (parent and child) are to be fully triplicated.
+When the module being instantiated is a subject of triplication as well, only connections are modified, and voters and fanouts are added if necessary.
+The example below shows a situation where two modules (parent and child) are to be fully triplicated.

 .. image:: inst03.png
    :align: center